-Mobile Security Framework is an automated mobile app security testing tool for Android and iOS apps that is capable of performing static, dynamic analysis and web API testing.
+Mobile Security Framework is an automated app security testing tool for Android and iOS apps that are capable of performing static, and dynamic analysis, and web API testing.

 In the case of a MITM attack, the attacker secretly relays and possibly alters the communication between two parties who believe they are directly communicating with each other.

-iMAS is an open source mobile app security testing tool that helps developers in encrypting application data, prompt for passwords, prevent application tampering, and enforce enterprise policies on iOS devices.
+iMAS is an open-source security testing tool that helps developers in encrypting application data, prompt passwords, prevent application tampering, and enforce enterprise policies on iOS devices.

-Whether one needs to check for jailbreaks or debuggers, secure sensitive information in memory, or mitigate against binary patching, iMAS helps your iOS app protect itself in a hostile environment.
+Whether one needs to check for how ios jailbreak really works or debuggers, secure sensitive information in memory, or mitigate against binary patching, iMAS helps your iOS app protect itself in a hostile environment.

 Last but not the least, security is not a one-off thing.
-It's something which needs to be taken care of every single day.
-We hope these 7 free mobile app security testing tools help you in getting a head start with security.
+It's something that needs to be taken care of every single day.
+We hope these best 7 free mobile security testing tools help you in getting a head start with security.